-Next time your staff are complaining about the weather, don’t discount it.
+Next time your employees are complaining about the weather, don’t discount it.
 Weather clearly makes a difference to how we feel, and how well we work.
-It’s worth paying attention to how it affects your staff if you want a happy, productive workplace.
+It’s worth paying attention to how it affects your employees if you want a happy, productive workplace.

 This post was written by Belle Beth Cooper